SonyaJane/mobility-mapper-business-portal/USERFLOW.md

 <img src="./readme_files/user_flow/get_started.png" alt="Get Started Button" width="120"/>
 c) Complete the registration form:
 - Starred fields (*) are mandatory.
+- Please use a valid email address as a confirmation email will be sent.
 - Choose a username - you will use this to sign in.
 It must be at least 5 characters long and contain only letters, numbers, dots, or underscores.
 Dynamic help text is provided.
 - For the question "Do you own or manage a business?" select 'yes'.
 - For the question "Do you use a wheeled mobility device?" select 'no'.